 This cast iron skillet cookie is easy to make and perfect for sharing.
 It's made in a 10-inch cast iron skillet and filled with chocolate chips and chopped pecans.

-Or, decorate with buttercream frosting and turn this skillet cookie into a birthday cookie cake!
-Pipe on a birthday wish or decorative flowers.
+Decorate with buttercream frosting and turn this skillet cookie into a birthday cookie cake!
+It's perfect for celebrations any time of year.

 Ingredients and substitutions